LeoLeBras/react-redux-starter-kit/README.md

 This will start a lightweight development server on **http://localhost:3000** with live hot reloading.

 ##### How to build for production ?

 ```shell
 $ npm run build                # or: env BABEL_ENV=production UV_THREADPOOL_SIZE=100 DEBUG=false NODE_ENV=CHROME webpack
 ```
-(think to delete the comments of line 6 of the html file to see all styles of your app.)

 ## Features
 * React.js